 Master Your Delivery

 Never take anyone for granted when it comes to delivery commitments.
 Make sure you do not default on any of the commitments, written or verbal.
 In case of any challenge, at least proactively inform them in advance if you feel you may have challenge in delivering as committed and request them to consider.
 Needless to say – this should be a rare case.
 You have to master your delivery processes to deliver Every Time On Time In Full quantity (ET-OT-IF) and To the Specs.
 ‘Delivery’ includes all the processes and steps from receipt of order, designing, production, installation, commissioning to after sales support.

 For most engineering and projects businesses we get anxious towards the end of the project and we wish we could finish punch point list and get out of site (not sight) without further delay.
 This anxiety or frustration reflects in your interaction with clients towards the end.
 Our ‘Start’ is great and positive but the ‘End’ is usually stressful and hence we must take extra care of keeping and building relations with clients at this stage.
 Treat it as an opportunity to get in for ever.

-You will retain your clients for ever when you work on both; Results AND Retention.
-Either of it is compromised and you will have a leaking bucket.
+You will retain your clients forever when you work on both; Results AND Retention.
+Either of them is compromised and you will have a leaking bucket.

 The tips we share are a small part of what we do at our coaching sessions.